tbenade/wercker-devcenter/source/articles/boxes/bash.md

 ![image](http://f.cl.ly/items/0g2Z3p2A1B3g1X2j0v1w/Screen%20Shot%202013-07-08%20at%204.15.09%20PM.png)

-Your box should now be available in the registry!
+Your box should now be available in the directory!

 -------